-June 20th is World Refugee Day – a time when we acknowledge the overwhelming adversity faced by the nearly 80 million displaced people worldwide.
+June 20th is World Refugee Day – a time when we acknowledge the overwhelming adversity faced by the 82.4 million displaced people worldwide.
 At Lutheran Immigration and Refugee Service, it is our deepest belief that these vulnerable individuals should be protected, embraced, and empowered in a world of just and welcoming communities.

 Join us on World Refugee Day (and every day!) in celebrating the incredible resilience and contributions of refugees in America – and remembering those overseas who look to us for protection.

 “When I think back on my life – and the time before I came to America – I feel like I’m sleeping.
 Like I have a dream within my dream and I see the lights coming in…

 I am from Myanmar (Burma).
 But I am not Burmese…”

 Join LIRS and Episcopal Migration Ministries for a World Refugee Day worship service and participate in our #WorldRefugeeDay social media campaign!